peppefailla/PeppeFailla/README.md

 ###

-<a href="https://github.com/ArchiSoft-it/MakiClient">Maki Client</a> - An Android client for Lemmy
+<a href="https://github.com/ArchiSoft-it/MakiClient">Maki Client</a> - The Ultimate 100% native Lemmy client for Android

 ###